liflaks/Calculator_Main/README.md

-# Mainig calculator
+# mining calculator
-Solve your profits from maining
+Solve your profits from mining

     _____________________
     |_|_______________|_|